fmquaglia/principia-agentica/publication/docs/blog/posts/121525-slms-with-optipfair.md

 ![Memory in Agents: Episodic vs. Semantic, and the Hybrid That Works](../../assets/images/blog/121525/pruned.jpeg){align=left style="max-width: 200px; margin-right: 20px;"}

-The AI race has been defined by a brutal metric: parameter count.
-But for those of us building real-world systems, the equation has changed.
+The AI race has prioritized parameter count, but for real-world systems, the equation has changed.
-We've entered the era of efficiency.
-In this first episode of the OptiPFair Series, I sit down with Pere Martra—engineer, educator, and creator of OptiPFair to dissect not just his tool, but the philosophy behind it.
+We've entered the efficiency era.
+In this first OptiPFair Series episode, I speak with Pere Martra—engineer, educator, and OptiPFair creator—to dissect his tool and its philosophy.
-From depth vs. width pruning benchmarks to surgical bias removal, this is an architect-to-architect conversation about building the next generation of Small Language Models.
-The future doesn't belong to giants.
-It belongs to specialists: small, fast, and fair.
+From depth vs. width pruning to surgical bias removal, this architect-to-architect conversation explores building the next generation of Small Language Models.
+The future belongs to specialists: small, fast, and fair.

 <!-- more -->